Skip to content

 });

-Having set up our prefixes for the commands it’s about time we want to make them run.
+After configuring our prefixes for commands, it’s time to make them work.

-And for your luck, the handling works as application commands.
-The only difference is that we receive an optional Message property inside CommandContext.
+Fortunately, handling them works the same way as application commands.
+The only difference is that we receive an optional Message property inside the CommandContext.

-To make this property appear in our CommandContext the only thing we shall do is declaring seyfert module and set the withPrefix property inside InternalOptions into true.
+To make this property appear in our CommandContext, all we need to do is declare the Seyfert module and set the withPrefix property inside InternalOptions to true.
 You can see this detailed example.

-In this example we are going to create a command which cross post the message that was sent in an announcement channel.
+In this example, we are going to create a command that crossposts the message sent in an announcement channel.

 import {